StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Values/Adding new Account Values.md

             VerifiableTextField("A short biography", text: $biography, axis: .vertical) .lineLimit(3...6)
         }

-        // TODO you have to handle validation of data given the thing is required (if it's not a string)!

     }
 }
 ```

+Note that the input is only collected if at least one write happened to the value `Binding`.

-> Important: You must handle validation of the entered account value. `SpeziAccount` automatically injects a ``ValidationEngine`` object
+> Important: You must validate the `String` input against validations rules provided by the account service through ``FieldValidationRules``.
+    `SpeziAccount` automatically injects a ``ValidationEngine`` object with the configured ``ValidationRule``s into the environment.
-    into the environment if you use a `String` value.
-A ``VerifiableTextField`` automatically uses that.
+    You must execute the ``ValidationEngine/submit(input:debounce:)`` on input changes and display the ``ValidationEngine/displayedValidationResults``
+    or use components like the ``VerifiableTextField`` that automatically do that for you.

 ## Topics